Skip to main content

 Exclude plugin stdout logs

 When DEBUG level logging is enabled, a plugin's stdout logs can be very verbose.
 For extractors, these can include the raw Singer messages.
-To exclude them, you can set the meltano.core.block.extract_load logger to INFO level.
+To exclude them, you can set the meltano.plugins logger to the INFO level.

 version: 1